-"Hosanna," as used in this verse, means, "O Save."(Psa 118:25-26) The psalm was a Passover song, so the people would have been familiar with the words.
+"Hosanna," as used in this verse, means, "O Save."(Psa 118:25-26) The psalm was a Passover song, and the people would have been familiar with the words.

-They were sure He was the leader who would restore their country to it's former glory, and were praising God for giving them a king, but they were blind to Jesus' true mission.
+They were sure He was the leader who would restore their country to its former glory and were praising God for giving them a king.
+However, they were blinded to Jesus' true mission.

-We are told (in the other Gospels), that Jesus sent the disciples for the colt, to find a room, and make the necessary preparations for Jesus and His disciples to hold Passover.
+Some of the other Gospels say that Jesus sent the disciples for the colt, to find a room, and make the necessary preparations for Jesus and His disciples to hold Passover.

 "Rejoice greatly, O daughter of Zion!
 Shout aloud, O daughter of Jerusalem!
 Behold, your king is coming to you; righteous and having salvation is he, humble and mounted on a donkey, on a colt, the foal of a donkey," (Zech 9:9).

 Verse16: "His disciples did not understand these things at first, but when Jesus was glorified, then they remembered that these things had been written about him and had been done to him."